 I failed this exam twice.
-Oh well, third time’s the charm.
+Oh well, the third time’s the charm.
 I’m sure I will pass this time.

-- A stitch in time (saves nine) – to fix a small problem before right away before they become bigger
+- A stitch in time (saves nine) – to fix a small problem right away before they become bigger

 My father told me to fix the leak right away before we suffer further damage.
 When I didn’t move, he reminded me that a stitch in time saves nine.